MoNsT3R-code/Quiz-with-JSON-python/README.md

 ## 📄 License & Terms
 This project is open-source.
 Feel free to copy, modify, and redistribute the modular quiz application framework as required.

-Built with ❤️ for Clean Python Engineering Excellence